 (f) the Department of Urban Services, Australian Capital Territory;

-published specification means the relevant Approval and Test Specification published by the Standards Association of Australia 3 and which is that relating to prescribed appliances which are prescribed in a notification published in the Government Gazette by direction of the Director by reference —
+published specification means the relevant Approval and Test Specification published by Standards Australia and which is that relating to prescribed appliances which are prescribed in a notification published in the Gazette by direction of the Director by reference to the following —

-(i) to the classification letters, numbers, month (if any) and year of publication or title of Approval and Test Specifications published by the Standards Association of Australia 3;
+(a) the classification letters, numbers, month (if any) and year of publication or title of Approval and Test Specifications published by Standards Australia;

-(ii) to any amendment of the Approval and Test Specifications published by that Association;
+(b) any amendment of the Approval and Test Specifications published by Standards Australia;

-(iii) to any part of the Approval and Test Specifications or any amendment thereof published by that Association.
+(c) any part of the Approval and Test Specifications or any amendment thereof published by Standards Australia.

-[Regulation 321 inserted in Gazette 7 Sep 1955 p.
-2144; amended in Gazette 22 May 1987 p.
+[Regulation 321 inserted: Gazette 7 Sep 1955 p.
+2144; amended: Gazette 22 May 1987 p.
 2189; 23 Dec 1994 p.
 7128-9; 23 May 1997 p.
-2418.]
+2418; 2 Oct 2018 p.
+3791.]

 322. Application for approval